chingu-voyages/v46-tier3-team-33/README.md

 # Vegilicious
 An app for farmers to post pictures and descriptions of their produce and for users to notifiy farmers of their intention to buy these.
 Users can then arrange to buy and collect produce and leave reviews on the produce they have bought.
+Reviews and produce can be seen by all users.

 ## Goal